cyantarek/go-react-socket.io/README.md

 3. Run `go run cmd/chat/main.go`

 ##### Frontend
 1. Make sure you have backend running.
-Then Go to `frontend` folder
+Then Go to `client` folder
 2. Also make sure you have latest version of Node and npm installed
 3. Run `npm install` to install dependencies
 4. Then run `npm start`